 What Is The Difference Between A Cobbler And A Pie?

-If you aren't familiar with cobblers, you might be wondering what is the difference between them and a classic pie?
+If you aren't familiar with cobblers, you might be wondering what is the difference between them and a classic pie.

 In a cobbler, there is no bottom crust.
 In most recipes, you will find the fruit filling topped with an almost cake-like batter.
-Some use pie dough or a short dough, but for this one, I used a cake-style topping.
+Some use pie dough or short dough, but for this one, I used a cake-style topping.

 Ingredients